CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Appendices

 \subsection{Parameters and Prompts}

+To ensure reproducibility, we report the exact checkpoint of the OpenAI model used in this study.
+Different checkpoints were used for gloss similarity measurements (Section~\ref{sec:our_wordnet}) and classifier experiments (Section~\ref{sec:experiment}), as these components were conducted at different times.
+For each task, we used the most recent checkpoint available at the time of execution.

 \paragraph{Semantic Similarity Measurement.} To measure the semantic similarity between $g_i$ and $g'_j$, we used GPT-4o (checkpoint \texttt{gpt-4o-2024-08-06}) with the prompt shown in Figure~\ref{fig:similarity_measurement}.
-The system content was set to ``You are a professional linguist,'' and the temperature was set to 0 to ensure deterministic outputs.
+The system message was set at ``You are a professional linguist,'' and the temperature was set at 0 to ensure deterministic outputs.

-\paragraph{Zero-Shot and Few-Shot Classifiers.} We used GPT‑5 (checkpoint \texttt{gpt-5-2025-08-07}) as the base model for our classifiers, setting the system content to ``You are an expert rater for the Common European Framework of Reference for Languages (CEFR).'' and the parameter reasoning\_effort to ``high.''
-Figures~\ref{fig:zero-shot_prompt} and~\ref{fig:few-shot_prompt} show the prompt templates used for the zero-shot and few-shot LLM classifiers, respectively.
-In a preliminary experiment, we provided the LLMs with full descriptions of the CEFR levels based on the official can-do descriptors.
+\paragraph{Zero-Shot and Few-Shot Classifiers.} We used GPT-5 (checkpoint \texttt{gpt-5-2025-08-07}) as the base model for our classifiers.
+The system message was set at ``You are an expert rater for the Common European Framework of Reference for Languages (CEFR).'' and the parameter reasoning\_effort was set at ``high.''
+Figures~\ref{fig:zero-shot_prompt} and~\ref{fig:few-shot_prompt} present the prompt templates used for the zero-shot and few-shot LLM classifiers, respectively.
+In a preliminary experiment, we provided the LLMs with full CEFR level descriptions based on the official can-do descriptors.
 However, we observed no significant difference in classification performance compared to using the simplified descriptions shown in the figures.
-Therefore, for efficiency, we opted for the prompts with simplified descriptions in our experiments.
+For efficiency, we therefore used the prompts with simplified descriptions in our experiments.

 \paragraph{Fine-Tuned LLMs.} As described in Section~\ref{sec:classifiers}, we constructed the training data using the zero-shot template shown in Figure~\ref{fig:zero-shot_prompt}.
 The hyperparameters used for fine-tuning GPT-4.1 mini (checkpoint \texttt{gpt-4.1-mini-2025-04-14}) are detailed in Table~\ref{tab:parameters}.